Getting an airplane ready for takeoff is similar to keeping a business running, believe it or not.

 If the answer is no to any these questions, your business may be in trouble.
 If you don’t know, it’s time to check under the hood before it’s too late.

-Proper IT support and service level agreements confirm your IT service provider or employee is in fact getting the job done, and properly, too.
+Proper IT support and validation and service level agreements confirm your IT service provider or employee is in fact getting the job done, and properly, too.
 Agreements and verification leave little to no room for error or uncertainty, and make sure all systems are ready to go, no matter what kind of turbulence you’ve hit.

 Crash & Burn: When Systems Aren’t Maintained